How to implement Clean Architecture in Go (Golang)

 I had a hard time coming up with this post’s title because the pattern comes in many flavors.
 There’s Clean Architecture, Onion Architecture, Hexagonal Architecture, and Ports and Adapters.

 I want to point out that the idea is not new at all.
-A big part of it is abstracting away implementation details, a standard in technology, especially software.
+A big part of it is abstracting away implementation details, a standard practice in technology, especially software.

 Note